Bitcoin Formula – Crypto Trading Bot Review by Traders

 Bitcoin Formula Application: Many Red Flags and Evidence of Scam

-The minimum amount of money users need to deposit to start trading on the Bitcoin Formula app is $250.
-The platform promises up to $5000 of profit a day, which is obviously way overestimated.
+The minimum amount of money users need to deposit to begin trading on the Bitcoin Formula app is $250.
+Of course, there are multiple payment options, as the scammers want to make it easy for you to leave a deposit.

 Poor Web Design